Baptismal font of Prince Višeslav

+The Baptismal font of Duke Višeslav is an early medieval baptismal font the inscription of which mentions for the first time a South Slavic duke, Višeslav of Croatia.
+It is believed to date to the 9th century, and has generally carried historical and cultural significance for Croatia.
+Its origin and dating are a matter of scientific debate.

 History

-From the written report of the notary Ivan Sorari (1773–1847) from Zadar made in 1793, when the ruins of the Nin Baptistery were still visible in situ, as well as from the archaeological excavations in 1910 it is known that the baptistery had a four-leaf floor plan and a dome.
-In the middle of the baptistery was the baptismal font, to which one had to descend five steps.

-In 1742 the baptistery (last used for burials) was demolished and the baptismal font was removed in order to expand the cathedral's sacristy.
-In 1853 the font was found in Capuchin monastery of Il Redentore in Venice and afterwards exhibited at Museo Correr.
-In 1942 the Kingdom of Italy gifted the baptismal font to its then political ally, the so-called Independent State of Croatia.
+In 1853 the font came to public prominence when the Capuchin monastery of Il Redentore in Venice gifted it to the Museo Correr.
+Immediately the Italian historian Giuseppe Valentinelli informed Croatian historian Ivan Kukuljević Sakcinski, who first introduced it to the Croatian scientific public.

+In early 1940s, Archbishop of Zagreb Aloysius Stepinac wrote to Patriarch of Venice Adeodato Giovanni Piazza, but couldn't be gifted without state Kingdom of Italy approval, so wrote to Independent State of Croatia minister Mile Budak, and in July 1941 Stepinac was informed that was accepted exchange with two paintings of Vittore Carpaccio from the Strossmayer Gallery of Old Masters, and font arrived in May 1942 to Zagreb.
 From then on and long after the World War II, the font stood in the atrium of the Palace of Croatian Academy of Sciences and Arts in the state's capital, Zagreb.
-Today the font can be seen in the harbor city of Split, in the Museum of Croatian Archaeological Monuments.
+Since 1958 the font can be seen in the harbor city of Split, in the Museum of Croatian Archaeological Monuments.

+In Croatian studies the font has been considered an important historical and cultural significance for Christianity in Croatia and an example of application of Croatian interlace.

+The Catholic Church in Croatia has described the inscription as a "shining monument and symbol of the baptism of our Croatian ancestors".

 Form and measurements

-The baptismal font was cut from a single marble block in the form of hexagon.
+The baptismal font petrografic analysis from the University of Venice showed it was made of Proconnesus marble.
+It was cut in the form of hexagon.
 In one of the side faces, there is an irregular opening (now closed), which was probable used to supply water to the font.
 The bottom has a round opening for water outflow.
 There are a few holes at the rim of the top opening that contain iron scraps.
 Possibly these are the remains of a fastening for a lid or a railing.
 They probably do not come from the time the font was created.